-Section 14(1) of the State Records Act, 1997 (SR Act) allows State Records to with the approval of the Minister, issue standards relating to the information management practices of agencies.
+Section 14(1) of the State Records Act, 1997 (SR Act) allows State Records to, with the approval of the Minister, issue standards relating to the information management practices of agencies.

-Part 5 of the Act makes it clear that Standards issued under the Act are binding on agencies and must be complied with to ensure the care and management of information assets.
+Part 5 of the SR Act makes it clear that Standards issued under the Act are binding on agencies and must be complied with to ensure the care and management of information assets.

 The term ‘information asset’ incorporates the definition of official information assets as defined by section 3(1) of the SR Act, and includes information, data and records, in any format (whether digital or hardcopy), where it is created or received through the conduct of government business.